ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-asia.md

 ![LoadBalancer](images/using-lb-LoadBalancer.jpg){.thumbnail}

-The `LoadBalancer` is the best option for a production environnement, with two caveats:
+The `LoadBalancer` is the best option for a production environment, with two caveats:

-- Every `Service` of type `LoadBalancer` you deploy will get it's own IP.
+- Every `Service` of type `LoadBalancer` you deploy will get its own IP.
 - The `LoadBalancer` is usually billed by the number of exposed services, it can be expensive.

 > [!primary]
-> There is a limit of 16 active `LoadBalancer` per Openstack project (also named Openstack tenant).
-This limit can be exceptionally raised upon request through our support team
+> There is a limit of 200 active `LoadBalancer` per Openstack project (also named Openstack tenant).
+This limit can be exceptionally raised upon request through our support team.

 ### Supported annotations